 Conspirators Plead Guilty To Scheme Using Medical Patients’ Identities To Fraudulently Obtain Merchandise

-Baltimore, Maryland – Denise W. Wearing, age 37, of Philadelphia, Pennsylvania, pleaded guilty today to conspiracy to commit bank fraud and aggravated identity theft in connection with a scheme to obtain merchandise using stolen personal identifying information of medical patients.
-Michelle Jernell Cole, age 27, of Baltimore, pleaded guilty to the same offenses on February 20, 2014.
+Baltimore, Maryland – Chanell Y. Cole, age 30, of Owings Mills, Maryland, and Yolanda Gail Welch, age 39, of Philadelphia, Pennsylvania, pleaded guilty on Friday, January 3, 2014, to conspiracy to commit bank fraud in connection with a scheme to obtain merchandise using stolen personal identifying information of medical patients.

 The guilty pleas were announced by United States Attorney for the District of Maryland Rod J. Rosenstein and Special Agent in Charge Brian Murphy of the United States Secret Service - Baltimore Field Office.

-Wearing and Michelle Cole face a maximum penalty of 30 years in prison for the bank fraud conspiracy and a mandatory minimum of two years in prison consecutive to any sentence for the conspiracy.
-Wearing and Cole have agreed to pay restitution of at least $993,772.43.
-U.S. District Judge Ellen L. Hollander has scheduled sentencing for Wearing on June 18, 2014, and for Cole on June 16, 2014.
+Cole and Welch face a maximum penalty of 30 years in prison for the bank fraud conspiracy.
+U.S. District Judge Ellen L. Hollander has scheduled sentencing for Cole on April 4, 2014 at 9:00 a.m. and for Welch on April 25, 2014 at 12:00 p.m.

 Today’s announcement is part of efforts underway by President Obama’s Financial Fraud Enforcement Task Force (FFETF) which was created in November 2009 to wage an aggressive, coordinated and proactive effort to investigate and prosecute financial crimes.
 With more than 20 federal agencies, 94 U.S. attorneys’ offices and state and local partners, it’s the broadest coalition of law enforcement, investigatory and regulatory agencies ever assembled to combat fraud.
 Since its formation, the task force has made great strides in facilitating increased investigation and prosecution of financial crimes; enhancing coordination and cooperation among federal, state and local authorities; addressing discrimination in the lending and financial markets and conducting outreach to the public, victims, financial institutions and other organizations.
 Over the past three fiscal years, the Justice Department has filed more than 10,000 financial fraud cases against nearly 15,000 defendants including more than 2,700 mortgage fraud defendants.
 For more information on the task force, visit www.stopfraud.gov.